mdn/content/files/en-us/web/api/htmlallcollection/index.md

 ### Special type conversion behavior

-For historical reasons, `document.all` is an object that in many ways behaves like `undefined`.
-Specifically:
+For historical reasons, `document.all` is an object that in the following ways behaves like `undefined`:

 - It is [loosely equal](/en-US/docs/Web/JavaScript/Reference/Operators/Equality) to `undefined` and `null`.
 - It is [falsy](/en-US/docs/Glossary/Falsy) in boolean contexts.